-The airport is well connected to the greater Miami area by numerous services offered by the Miami-Dade Transit Department.
-These include the scheduled, local Metrobus (the bus station is on Level 1 of Concourse E); a mass-transit Metrorail system; a fixed rail system designated specifically for downtown Miami and Brickell; and the TriRail commuter train, reaching Broward and Palm Beach Counties from the Airport Station to the east of the airport on NW 21st Street.
-Taxis and shuttles are available from the arrivals level, outside the baggage claim areas.
-Car rental agents operate outside the terminal building and can be reached on a shuttle service.
+The airport is well connected to the new Miami Intermodal Centre by the free MIA Mover electric train, from here numerous services offered by the Miami-Dade Transit Department connect to greater Miami.
+These include the scheduled, local Metrobus; a mass-transit Metrorail system; a fixed rail system designated specifically for downtown Miami and Brickell; and the TriRail commuter train, reaching Broward and Palm Beach Counties.

 GMT -5 (GMT -4 from March to November).

-Car rental agents operate outside the terminal building and can be reached on a shuttle service.
+Car rental agents operate at the new Miami Intermodal Centre (Central Station) which is connected to the airport by the the free MIA Mover electric train.
 Companies represented include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty.

 Taxis and shuttles are available from the arrivals level, outside the baggage claim areas.
 There are wheelchair-accessible taxis and shuttles available upon request.
-Fares to the city centre are about US$22 in a taxi and US$8 in a shuttle (estimate is per person, fares vary with additional passengers).
+Fares to the city centre are about $27 in a taxi and $15 in a shuttle (shuttle estimate is per person, fares vary with additional passengers).

 There are numerous restaurants, bars, cafes and fast food chains available 24 hours.
 Dozens of shops, including duty-free, are available.
-The airport also has ATMs, bureaux de change, barber shop/hair salon, chapel, a health club, an art gallery and a rooftop swimming pool.
+The airport also has ATMs, bureaux de change, a chapel, an art gallery, and a rooftop swimming pool at the airport hotel.
 Facilities for the disabled are good.